ansymo/msr2013-bug_dataset/README.md

 - Inclusion of additional projects
 - Integration of the bug dataset with other repositories, e.g.: _CVS/SVN_ repositories, _email communication_, ...
 - Contribution of your results and/or scripts of your experiment to this Github repository
-- References to your papers (Bibrefs !) where this dataset has been used
+- References to your papers (Bibrefs!) where this dataset has been used

 # Citing us